XRPLF/xrpl-dev-portal/content/concepts/consensus-network/consensus.md

 _Figure 4: Participants in the XRP Ledger Protocol_

 The servers that receive, relay and process transactions may be either tracking servers or validators.
-Tracking servers’ primary functions include distributing transactions from clients and responding to queries about the ledger.
-Validating servers perform the same functions as tracking servers and additionally contribute to advancing the ledger sequence <a href="#footnote_3" id="from_footnote_3"><sup>3</sup></a>.
+The major functions of tracking servers include distributing transactions from clients and responding to queries about the ledger.
+Validating servers perform the same functions as tracking servers and also contribute to advancing the ledger sequence <a href="#footnote_3" id="from_footnote_3"><sup>3</sup></a>.

 While accepting transactions submitted by client applications, each tracking server uses the last validated ledger as a starting point.
 The accepted transactions are candidates.
 The servers relay their candidate transactions to their peers, allowing the candidate transactions to propagate throughout the network.
 Ideally, each candidate transaction would be known to all servers, allowing each to consider the same set of transactions to apply to the last validated ledger.
 As transactions take time to propagate however, the servers do not work with the same set of candidate transactions at all times.
 To account for this, the XRP Ledger uses a process called consensus to ensure that the same transactions are processed and validated ledgers are consistent across the peer-to-peer XRP Ledger network.